 He Placed The 911 Call When His Brother River Suffered A Lethal Overdose

 In 2008, Joaquin Phoenix announced his official retirement from acting in order to pursue a career in hip hop.
 One of his first outrageous public appearances in pursuit of this purported ambition featured Phoenix rapping, very poorly, at a Miami nightclub, where he ultimately fell off the stage.
-You may also remember an extremely uncomfortable, but rather hilarious interview, on the Late Show with David Letterman.
+You may also remember an extremely uncomfortable but rather hilarious interview on the Late Show with David Letterman.
 During the interview, Joaquin seemed totally out of it.
-His face was covered by a straggly beard, his hair was dreadlocked, his weight was way up, and he could not coherently answer any of Letterman's questions.
+His face was covered by a straggly beard, his hair was dreadlocked, and he could not coherently answer any of Letterman's questions.

-Casey Affleck (Joaquin's brother-in-law) directed a documentary called I'm Still Here, charting Phoenix's transition from Academy Award nominated actor to wannabe rapper.
-In the doc, we see Phoenix's attempt to get P. Diddy to produce his music; we watch the actor snort cocaine, chain smoke, have psychotic delusions, engage in sexual assault, and party with hookers.
-During one especially disturbing scene, after Joaquin selects an online prostitute, he goes to the window to watch and wait for the escort to arrive.
-He creepily says, “This is the best part.
-Waiting for them to show up and wondering what their buttholes smell like.”
+Casey Affleck (Joaquin's brother-in-law) directed a documentary called I'm Still Here charting Phoenix's transition from Academy Award-nominated actor to wannabe rapper.
+In the doc, we see Phoenix's attempt to get P. Diddy to produce his music; we watch the actor snort coke, chain smoke, have delusions, engage in sexual assault, and party with sex workers.

 It was revealed just weeks after I'm Still Here's 2010 premiere that the documentary was actually a mockumentary.
 Phoenix's shenanigans and his appearances in character in public for two years were all an elaborate hoax in an attempt to criticize the media's desire to cover celebrity breakdowns and scandals.
 Additionally, after his performance in the indie Two Lovers that hit theaters in 2008, Phoenix would not appear on the big screen in a feature film until 2012's The Master.

-The mockumentary wound up grossing only about $500,000.
+The mockumentary wound up grossing only about $400,000 domestic.
 Critics also generally dismissed the project.
 Even though Phoenix lost almost four years of his career to the elaborate ruse that was I'm Still Here, he was thankfully able to rebound due to his immense talent as an actor.